-SLOs 2.1 v Activity 3 10 min Let students add sums horizontally with one tens and one ones number e.g. $16 + 3 =$ Guide them to solve the sum mentally.
+SLOs Let students add sums horizontally with one tens and one ones number e.g. 16 + 3 =\\\\\.
+Guide them to solve the sum mentally.
 Ask them to keep the bigger number i.e. 16 in their minds.
 Then ask them to take out their fingers according to the other number i.e. 3.
 Now ask them to count after the number which is in mind i.e. 16.
 Close your fist and open your fingers one by one while counting and saying 17, 18, and 19.
-Say 'the answer is 19'.
-Discuss with the class how 10 is an easier number to add than most because when you add 10, the number in the place of the tens just goes up by one.
-Conduct a rapid fire round of questions making sums with 10s like ten plus six, ten plus four, ten plus eight, and slowly progress to two-digit numbers.
+Say'the answer is 19'.
+Activity 3 2.1 Discuss with the class how 10 is an easier number to add than most because 10 min when you add 10, the number in the place of the tens just goes up by one.
+V Conduct a rapid fire round of questions making sums with 10s like ten plus six, ten plus four, ten plus eight, and slowly progress to two-digit numbers.
 Call on pupils to answer at random.
 Ask the pupils to write down the completed sums in their notebooks.
-Let's Pause Ask the pupils what the difference is between "more and less" and "plus and minus".
-They should be able to work toward the conclusion that more and less are descriptions and plus and minus are actions.
+Let's Ask the pupils what the difference is between "more and less" and "plus and minus".
+They Pause should be able to work toward the conclusion that more and less are descriptions and plus and minus are actions.
 Encourage students to always count from the bigger number to avoid overcounting and undercounting.
 Make sure they realise that even if the smaller number comes first in the sum, it will make no difference if they switch them around.
 Also avoid chorus counting in class, and make sure pupils work individually.
-Refer to If they are struggling Confusion level Number of 1 - Does not understand any concept 2 - Does not understand most of the concepts 3 - Understands some concepts but has questions 4 - Understands all the concepts, just needs more practice 5 - Feels confident solving questions If pupil is below 3 use Math Lab Pupils 2.1 v vi vii 2.2 ii iii Activity 4 7 min After explaining the addition, subtraction, and equal to sign, write numbers on the blackboard with no plus or minus sign, like so: $4 \ \square \ 8 = 12$ Then tell them to vote by raising their hands for an addition or subtraction sign.
-Gradually increase difficulty, but do not go over the 2-digit numbers.
-This will help them see addition as an increase and subtraction as a decrease.
-Have the pupils then rearrange these equations, for example: 4 + 8 = 12 would change to $12 - 8 = 4$ or $12 - 4 = 8$.
+1 - Does not Confusion 2 - Does not 3 - Understands 4 - Understands 5 - Feels level understand understand some concepts all the concepts, confident Refer to If If pupil is any concept most of the just needs more solving but has they are below 3 use concepts questions practice questions struggling Math Lab Number of Pupils After explaining the addition, subtraction, and equal to sign, write numbers 2.1 on the blackboard with no plus or minus sign, like so: V 4 8 = 12 νi Activity 4 Then tell them to vote by raising their hands for an addition or subtraction sign.
+Gradually increase difficulty, but do not go over the 2-digit numbers. vii 7 min This will help them see addition as an increase and subtraction as a decrease.
+2.2 Have the pupils then rearrange these equations, for example: ii 4 + 8 = 12 would change to 12 - 8 = 4 or 12 - 4 = 8. iii